-Often regarding the assassination of President Kennedy, some advocates of conspiracy are quick to determine the unreliability of most past evidence.
+Some advocates of conspiracy regarding the assassination of President Kennedy are quick to determine the unreliability of most past evidence.
 Yet discarded as well are occasions of substantial contending official documents and instances of monumental deficiency are verifiable only after review of the official evidence and original statements.
 If they are not consulted any chance of determining the sufficiency and deficiency of the official case is lost.
+Those who cast aside the facts when they are not conducive to their ideas are not engaging in reliable inquiry.

 The evidence in the President's (Warren) Commission relies on significant examples of contending evidence.
 This evidentiary threshold used only requires most evidence reviewed supported Oswald's guilt according to the Commission.
-However, large amounts of relevant evidence were not considered or suppressed and the witness pool itself was a fraction of those present and officials did not question hundreds of witnesses in Dealey Plaza.
+However, large amounts of relevant evidence were not considered or suppressed, the witness pool itself was a fraction of those present, and Commission officials did not question hundreds of witnesses that were present in Dealey Plaza.
 Significant amounts of testimony were lost affecting the potential witness pool and reducing the chance of observing important views.
-Of the estimated five to seven hundred possible witnesses in Dealey Plaza, one hundred and seventy-eight were interviewed according to the House Select Committee on Assassinations.i This infers over two-thirds of the possible witness pool went unquestioned.
+Of the estimated four to six hundred possible witnesses in Dealey Plaza, one hundred and seventy-eight were interviewed according to the House Select Committee on Assassinations.i This infers over two-thirds of the possible witness pool went unquestioned.